hero media

 Explore Trentham’s top dining spots, stylish accommodations, and outdoor activities in this ultimate guide to one of Victoria’s hidden gems.

-Tucked between Daylesford and Woodend, Trentham may be small, with not much more than one main street, but it’s packed with delightful surprises.
-Its crisp air, tranquil streets, and gold rush history from the 1850s lend the village its country charm, while a creative pulse runs through every corner, attracting a new wave of visitors.
+Tucked between Daylesford and Woodend, Trentham may be small, with little more than a single main street, but it’s packed with delightful surprises.
+Crisp air, tranquil streets and gold-rush history dating back to the 1850s lend the village its country charm, while a creative pulse runs through town, drawing a steady stream of food lovers, design devotees and weekend wanderers.

-While travellers often dedicate much of their time and attention to the busier Macedon-Daylesford regions nearby, those in the know recognise Trentham for what it is—a burgeoning hidden gem that’s more than worthy of its time in the limelight.
+While travellers often dedicate much of their time and attention to the busier Macedon–Daylesford regions nearby, those in the know recognise Trentham for what it is – a quietly confident country town that’s more than worthy of lingering over.

 The best Trentham restaurants